gpsportsclub20/Vir_Pro/docs/_sources/02_CodeOnline/Repl.rst.txt

       .. code-block::

-         'Setting up the 'for' statement
+         'Setting up a `for` statement to count the number of piles 'in a piling log
          for counter in Pile_Log

             ' Adding 1 to Pile_Number for every iteration